SouthernMethodistUniversity/hpc_docs/docs/work_deprecation.md

 ### Example of Quota changes

+Your storage limit decreased each month until it reached zero.

 If your quota is 8TB (the default) and you have 3.45 TB of data in `$WORK`:

 **January 15, 2025**: